KurtRoepke/bind9-secondary-dns/README.md

  <br />
 <img src="images/named.conf.options-secondary.PNG" height="80%" width="80%" />
 <br />
- Set up the named.conf.options file with an acl so only permited clients can this dns server This is also where we allow queries and set up forwoarders.
-This file will be set up simmilar to the master server.<br />
+Set up the named.conf.options file with an ACL so that only permitted clients can access this DNS server.
+This is also where we allow queries and set up forwarders.
+This file will be set up similarly to the master server.<br />
 <br />
 <br />
 named-checkconf
  <br />
 <img src="images/check-conf 5.PNG" height="80%" width="80%" />
  <br />
- To check the syntax of our files use named-checkconf followed buy the file name.<br />
+ To check the syntax of our files, use named-checkconf followed by the file name.<br />
 <br />
 <br />